Living-with-machines/T-Res/preprocessing/wikipediaprocessing/README.md

 Finally, to align the Wikipedia pages extracted from the dump to Wikidata you can use:
 ```
-map_wikidata_wikipedia.py
+python preprocessing/wikipediaprocessing/map_wikidata_wikipedia.py
 ```
 This script relies on the use of the WikiMapper and in particular to the availability of a specific Wikipedia/Wikidata index, which we have created following [these instructions](https://github.com/jcklie/wikimapper#create-your-own-index), using a SQL dump from October 2021.
+It will produce two json files, mapping wikidata ids to wikipedia pages and viceversa.
+As above, you can run it in `test` mode as well, if you have set this up.